 –but which might be read as a response to the increased incidence of police violence across the nation

 –but was perhaps happening too quickly, and under the cover of night, or of early evening, to be more properly mapped with the accuracy against the moral economy of protests in the wake of the confrontation between white supremacists and counter-protestors that as some five million Americans joined protests across the nation in 2017–less than the some 4,296 protests reported in local media–but a conservative count based on reported numbers.
-As tabulated by Tommy Leung and Nathan Perkins in the Count Love Project aggregating all protests agains the current administration about immigration, health care, or civil rights, the broad protests that had erupted, as much as coordinated by Black Lives Matter, were often mapped against the vision of a moral economy, as they were painted as disrupting a status quo: in casting the wave of protests as subverting democracy, and unruly crowd of “THUGS,” the history of violent police enforcement that betrays legacies of Jim Crow suggests a system that devalued the worth of Black lives, and elevated the violence of policing–and seemed to conceal the weird quiescence of smooth sailing in a bucolic community that was the emblem of police badges.
+As tabulated by Tommy Leung and Nathan Perkins in the Count Love Project aggregating all protests agains the current administration about immigration, health care, or civil rights, the broad protests that had erupted, as much as coordinated by Black Lives Matter, were often mapped against the vision of a moral economy, as they were painted as disrupting a status quo: in casting the wave of protests as subverting democracy, he dowplayed protests of police violence–

 The normalization of racial stereotypes was implicit in Trump’s silencing of protestors’ agenda, if not Trump’s urging police officers abandon restraint to keep the peace.
 As Trump had championed the importance of the qualified immunity of police officers, he smeared the protests when he asserted the need to “assume control” by domestic military intervention, illustrated by involving Border Patrol drones to surveil Minneapolis at night and and Blackhawk helicopters to buzz protestors in Washington, DC, under cover of restoring order to regions of disorder.